Battle of Lier (1808): Diversionary attacks

 On the morning of the 18th, Armfelt attacked; he ordered two divisions to sweep around and make diversionary attacks on the Norwegian flanks, while his centre prepared to frontally assault.
-At 08:30, the left Swedish division of 200 men (mainly from the Värmland Jäger Regiment), under Matern, drove back the Norwegian light infantry south of the entrenchments, towards the direction of the redoubt.
+At 08:30, the left Swedish division of 200 men (mainly from the Värmland Jäger Battalion), under Matern, drove back the Norwegian light infantry south of the entrenchments, towards the direction of the redoubt.
 Matern then advanced over the frozen Føsker to a height, 100 metres from the Norwegian right, where he began skirmishing, accordingly.
 He withdrew after a while, to await the main Swedish attack—the deep snow slowed down the movements.
 Cederström, with the right Swedish division of near 600 men (mainly from the Närke-Värmland Regiment), found his way impassable; upon receiving his reports, Armfelt instead ordered 100 Jägers under Lilljeström and Belfrage to make the diversion on the Norwegian left, while the Swedish centre (about 350 men) set march through the forest, around 15:00, to attack.